Daiwa Securities Group: Projects

 In July 2012, Daiwa Securities Group was chosen by the Central Bank of Myanmar to spearhead a $380-million project designed to develop an IT network for the Myanmar government that would connect all ministries as well as schools and hospitals to a cloud computing system and would also entail a secure online banking system for the country.

+In December 2024, Daiwa Securities announced its aims to raise wages by 5% to attract new talents to its company.
+The initiative is expected to begin by April, 2025.